Canada is home to 21 of the world’s top 500 universities and 32 in the top 1,000. In 2018, Canada was home to 572,415 study permit holders.

 Step 2: Choose your Course and Institution

-The first step towards choosing an institution is to ascertain its status as a Designated Learning Institute.
+The first step towards choosing an institution is to ascertain its status as a Designated Learning Institution.
 Only DLIs can admit foreign students.

 You will be required to finalize a specific major course when applying to study in Canada.
 The Canadian academic setup is flexible towards switching courses, although it is best to compare your options beforehand and choose a major that you are truly interested in pursuing.